oprypin/crsfml/docs/tutorials/network/socket.md

 On the server side, a few more things have to be done.
 Multiple sockets are required: One that listens for incoming connections, and one for each connected client.

-To listen for connections, you must use the special [TcpListener]({{book.api}}/TcpListener.html) class.
+To listen for connections, you must use the special [SF::TcpListener][] class.
 Its only role is to wait for incoming connection attempts on a given port, it can't send or receive data.

 ```crystal
 listener = SF::TcpListener.new